ETHZ-INS/stressTRAPreanalysis/README.md

 As we can see, removing technical variability abolishes the effects for the male-female stress difference seen in the single replicate comparisons.

-Together, this re-analysis indicates that the reported sex-specific transcriptional responses to stress were wrong.
+Together, this re-analysis indicates that the reported sex-specific transcriptional responses to stress are not supported by the data.

 <br/><br/>

 ## Assessment of the reported genotype-dependent sex differences from Gray et al. 2018

-A complete assessment of the findings of Gray et al. 2018 is unfortunately not possible since the repository [GSE100579](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE100579) is missing crucial samples for the chronic stress model for the BDNF Val66Met genotype and only includes samples of acute stress.
+A complete assessment of the findings of Gray et al. 2018 is unfortunately not possible since the repository [GSE100579](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE100579) is missing critical samples for the chronic stress model for the BDNF Val66Met genotype and only includes samples of acute stress.

 However, the authors claim that many genes are differentially regulated between WildType and BDNF Val66Met animals at baseline, a regulation which is dependent on sex.
 While no complete list of genes has been included in the publication, a subset can be found in the publication's [Table 1](https://www.nature.com/articles/mp2016219/tables/1).